 The Health General Article, 10-809 Annotated Code of Maryland, prohibits discharges from State mental health facilities to homelessness.
 The County makes every effort to prevent individuals exiting the County detention centers from becoming homeless.
-The detention centers provide case management, including discharge planning, to all individuals sentenced for a time period of greater than seven days in the County's two detention facilities.
+The two detention centers in the County provide case management, including discharge planning, to all individuals sentenced for a time period of greater than seven days.
 Detainees are referred to internal GED training, job training, drug treatment, and other life skills courses in order to prepare for their exit from the detention center.
-Detainees with mental illness are referred to the State-funded Mental Health Jail Project, which links inmates to services and housing upon discharge from the jail.
-The Detention Center hosts on-site community service fairs to link in-mates to programs, services and housing options upon release.
+Detainees with mental illness are referred to the State funded Mental Health Jail Project, which links inmates to services and housing upon discharge from the jail.
+The Detention Center hosts on-site community service fairs to link inmates to programs, services and housing options upon release.

-The County has been successful applying for competitive CoC funds and has built an inventory of 180 permanent supportive housing units, most of which are targeted for the chronically homeless.
-During LFY 2021, the County will offer the housing programs to the homeless outlined herein.
-All of these housing programs outlined herein will provide intensive case management and supportive services.
+The County has been successfully applying for competitive CoC funds and has built an inventory of 180 permanent supportive housing units, most of which are targeted to the chronically homeless.
+During Local Fiscal Year 2022, the County will offer the housing programs to the homeless outlined herein.
+All of the housing programs listed below will provide intensive case management and supportive services.

-Anne Arundel County Mental Health Agency SHOP Program Consolidated Grant

-\$376,991 in COC funds will be awarded to provide tenant based rental assistance and supportive services to 22 persons who are chronically homeless and/or homeless and diagnosed with a mental illness.
+Anne Arundel County Mental Health Agency SHOP Program Consolidated Grant \$398,214 in CoC funds will be provided for a tenant based rental assistance program with supportive services to 22 individuals who are chronically homeless and/or homeless and diagnosed with a mental illness.